 No one wants to get caught out

-As we head towards a probable recession, people are going to be more and more careful about who they do business with.
+As we fight our way back to economic health, people are going to be more and more careful about who they do business with.

 - Banks looking at who they will lend to